urbancamo/urbancamo.github.io/adif-processor/qsl-labels/qsl-labels.md

 # QSL Labels

 ## Introduction

-The ADIF Processor includes rudimentary support for printing QSL card labels.
+The ADIF Processor includes simple support for printing QSL card labels.
 I added this as I found existing logging program support for printing labels quite difficult to use, and this enables me to print labels without needing to import contacts into a logging program.